GENI-NSF/geni-tools/README-stitching.txt

  - The last few lines of your call to stitcher - all the logs if possible
  - The resulting manifest RSpec if the script succeeded

+Some sample error messages and their meaning:
+ - `StitchingServiceFailedError: Error from Stitching Service: code 3: MxTCE ComputeWorker return error message ' Action_ProcessRequestTopology_MP2P::Finish() Cannot find the set of paths for the RequestTopology. '.`
+  - Errors like this mean there is no GENI layer 2 path possible between your specified endpoints.
+Did you specify an `excludehop` or `includehop` you shouldn't have?
+Follow the set of supported aggregates (below)?

 == Known Issues and Limitations ==
  - Aggregate support is limited.
 Available aggregates as of 3/2013: